kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Bulk Controller**

-  - `bulk:import`: it's no longer allowed to specify different indexes and collections in the same bulk data array
+`bulk:import`:
+  - index and collection cannot be specified on each action anymore, but must be passed as global request arguments
+  - does not return a partial error if some actions fail
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed actions

+`bulk:mWrite`:
+  - does not return a partial error if some actions fail
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed document writes

 **Collection Controller**

+`collection:updateSpecifications`:
-  - `collection:updateSpecifications`: remove deprecated route usage on multiple collections (deprecated since 1.8.0)
+  - remove deprecated route usage on multiple collections (deprecated since 1.8.0)

+`collection:validateSpecifications`:
-  - `collection:validateSpecifications`: remove deprecated route usage on multiple collections (deprecated since 1.8.0)
+  - remove deprecated route usage on multiple collections (deprecated since 1.8.0)

+`collection:getMapping`:
+  - returns directly the collection mappings

+**Document Controller**

+`document:mCreate`, `document:mCreateOrReplace`, `document:mReplace`, `document:mUpdate`:
+  - does not return a partial error if some actions fail
+  - returns two arrays: `successes` and `errors` containing, respectively, successful and failed document writes

+`document:mDelete`:
+  - does not return a partial error if some actions fail
+  - returns two arrays: `successes` containing the deleted document IDs, and `errors` containing error objects

+`document:mGet`:
+  - does not return a partial error if some actions fail
+  - returns two arrays: `successes` containing documents content, and `errors` containing non-existing document IDs

+### Removed HTTP routes

+  - `GET /:index/_list/:type` for `collection:list`
+    - use `GET /:index/_list?type=:type` instead

+  - `POST /_validateSpecifications` for `collection:validateSpecifications`
+    - use `POST /:index/:collection/_validateSpecifications` instead

+  - `POST /_getStats` for `server:getStats`
+    - use `GET /_getStats` instead

+  - `POST /:_id/_createFirstAdmin` for `security:createFirstAdmin`
+    - use `POST /_createFirstAdmin/:id` instead

+  - `POST /_bulk` and `POST /:index/_bulk` for `bulk:import`
+    - use `POST /:index/:collection/_bulk` instead

 ### Remove the CLI

 The CLI is now independant from Kuzzle: https://github.com/kuzzleio/kuzzle-cli/